unidevel-com/unidevel-extensions-hosting/README.md

 ## Tests

-Tests are included in this release.
-However, you must provide apiKey in Const.cs file (you can obtain one free from Open Weather website).
+Not included in this release (but be patient, I'll migrate it later)

 ## Contributors